N.U.in and Northeastern’s Curriculum

 What to expect over the next several months:

-• May: Northeastern Colleges and academic advising offices will reach out to outline their advising process.
-They will explain what you can expect, when, and how, you will connect with them.
+• May: Your Northeastern home College academic advising office will reach out to outline their advising process.
+They will explain your next steps and when and how to connect with them.

-• June: Make your initial course selections in the Application Status Check.
+• June: Make your initial course selections in Application Status Check and self-report your expected AP/IB/transfer credit.

 • June & July: Review your course selections with your Northeastern academic advising office and confirm your fall courses.
-You should discuss any AP, IB, or other transfer credits you have or anticipate.
+You should discuss any AP, IB, or other transfer credits you have or anticipate to be sure you have selected the appropriate courses.

-• August: Summer advising for N.U.in fall semester closes.
-Your courses are finalized and confirmed with partner host institutions.
-No course changes can be made until you arrive on site (more on this below).
+• August: Summer advising for the N.U.in fall semester closes.
+Home College advising offices confirm the final courses for each student, and Northeastern shares these courses with the N.U.in partner institutions to register N.U.in students for classes.
+As we finalize course registrations, no course changes can be made until you arrive on site.

-• August & September: Programs launch and classes begin.
-Course changes during your host institution’s add/drop period are possible.
-However, while you can request a change, you are strongly discouraged from doing so.
+• August & September: You arrive on site, attend orientation, receive your course schedule with meeting times and classrooms, and begin classes!
+Course changes during your host institution’s add/drop period are possible; you will learn your location’s process during on-site orientation.
+However, while you can request a course change, you are strongly discouraged from doing so.
 Your courses were carefully reviewed and confirmed with your Northeastern academic advising office over the summer.
 Any changes once you arrive on site may impact your academic progress.
 Please also keep in mind that requests are not guaranteed.
 Factors such as capacity, timetabling, and add/drop deadlines may not allow for a change to be made.

 Academic Advisor Contact Information